-Effective June 1, 2019, the Company entered into an employment agreement with William M. Brown, the Chief Financial Officer.
-The agreement provided that Mr. Brown would be employed so long as mutually agreeable to Mr. Brown and the Company.
+Effective December 10, 2021, the Company entered into an employment agreement with Richard I. Eisenstadt, the Chief Financial Officer.
+The agreement provided that Mr. Eisenstadt would be employed so long as mutually agreeable to Mr. Eisenstadt and the Company.

-The agreement provided Mr. Brown with an initial base salary of \$330,000.
-In addition, Mr. Brown was paid a signing bonus of \$60,000.
-In addition, Mr. Brown is eligible to receive an annual discretionary incentive bonus of up to 30% of base salary based as determined by the Compensation Committee.
-In addition, Mr. Brown would be granted incentive stock options to purchase 50,000 shares of the Company's common stock, Mr. Brown is eligible to participate in the Company's employee benefit plans made available to its similarly situated senior executives.
-In addition, during the term of Mr. Brown's employment, so long as Mr. Brown's primary residence is located within 50 miles of his current residence in Highlands Ranch, Colorado, the Company will reimburse Mr. Brown an amount not to exceed \$18,000 during any 12-month period to cover Mr. Brown's commuting expenses, which amount will be grossed up for taxes.
+The agreement provided Mr. Eisenstadt with an initial base salary of \$425,000.
+In addition, Mr. Eisenstadt was paid a signing bonus of \$120,000, and is eligible to receive an annual discretionary incentive bonus of up to 40% of base salary based as determined by the Compensation Committee.
+In addition, Mr. Eisenstadt would be granted incentive stock options to purchase 150,000 shares of the Company's common stock and 50,000 shares of restricted stock units.
+Mr. Eisenstadt is eligible to participate in the Company's employee benefit plans made available to its similarly situated senior executives.
+In addition, during the term of Mr. Eisenstadt's employment, so long as Mr. Eisenstadt's primary residence is located within 50 miles of his current residence in Keller, Texas, the Company will reimburse Mr. Eisenstadt an amount not to exceed \$25,000 during any 12-month period to cover Mr. Eisenstadt's commuting expenses, which amount will be grossed up for taxes.

-If, prior to a "change in control" (as defined in the employment agreement), the Company terminates the employment of Mr. Brown without "cause" or if such he resigns for "good reason" (as defined below), in addition to accrued benefits (to which she is entitled on any termination of employment), Mr. Brown will be entitled to receive severance equal to six months of base salary continuation payments, six months of continued coverage under the health insurance plans in which the executive participated at the time of the termination and payment of any unpaid prior year's annual bonus.
-If such employment termination or resignation occurs within the one-year period following a change in control, he would be entitled to receive a severance amount equal to the sum of 12 months of his base salary plus his target annual discretionary incentive bonus for the year of termination, six months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus and, all of his outstanding unvested equity awards will become vested.
+If, prior to a "change in control" (as defined in the employment agreement), the Company terminates the employment of Mr. Eisenstadt without "cause" or if he resigns for "good reason" (as defined below), in addition to accrued benefits (to which he is entitled on any termination of employment), Mr. Eisenstadt will be entitled to receive severance equal to 12 months of base salary continuation payments, 12 months of continued coverage under the health insurance plans in which the executive participated at the time of the termination and payment of any unpaid prior year's annual bonus.
+If such employment termination or resignation occurs within the one-year period following a change in control, he would be entitled to receive a severance amount equal to the sum of 12 months of his base salary plus his target annual discretionary incentive bonus for the year of termination, 12 months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus for the year of termination, 12 months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus and, all of his outstanding unvested equity awards will become vested.
 The agreement also provides that if any payments, whether under the agreement or otherwise, payable to him would be subject to the golden parachute excise tax under Section 4999 of the Code, such payments will be reduced to the extent necessary to avoid the excise tax if doing so would result in a greater net after tax payment to him.
-Mr. Brown is required to execute and not revoke a release of claims in Altimmune's favor in order to be eligible to receive the severance payments and benefits.
+Mr. Eisenstadt is required to execute and not revoke a release of claims in Altimmune's favor in order to be eligible to receive the severance payments and benefits.